ruocwang/ruocwang.github.io/index.md

 ## About Me

-I am currently a Ph.D. student at UCLA advised by Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/) and a continuing Student Researcher at Google working on text-based generative models (previously [Boqing Gong](https://scholar.google.com/citations?user=lv9ZeVUAAAAJ&hl=en) and [Ting Liu](https://research.google/people/105496/).
+I am a 4th-year Ph.D. student at UCLA with Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/) and a Student Researcher at Google Research (Ads ML) working on LLMs hosted by Prof. [Inderjit S. Dhillon](https://scholar.google.com/citations?user=xBv5ZfkAAAAJ&hl=en) (previously [Boqing Gong](https://scholar.google.com/citations?user=lv9ZeVUAAAAJ&hl=en) and [Ting Liu](https://research.google/people/105496/).
 My research area is Efficient and Automated Methods for Machine Learning (AIGC, AutoML, Dataset).
 I was the recepient of the **[Outstanding Paper Award](https://iclr-conf.medium.com/announcing-iclr-2021-outstanding-paper-awards-9ae0514734ab)** at ICLR 2021.
-Besides research, I am also open to venture capital and entrepreneurial opportunities.
+Besides research, I am also interested in venture capital and entrepreneurial opportunities.

 I obtained my B.S. degree (dual) in Computer Science and Statistics from the University of Michigan, with the highest distinction.
 During this period, I interned at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [Sensetime](https://www.sensetime.com/en) on machine learning and computer vision, as well as helped a startup to develop its prototype robots.